jbcoe/polymorphic_value/talks/2017_1_25_cxx_london.md

 ---

-### Generated functions
+## Generated functions

 The compiler can generate the following special member functions:

 * A default constructor.
-* A copy constructor.
+* A copy-constructor.
-* A copy assignment operator.
+* A copy-assignment operator.
-* A move constructor.
+* A move-constructor.
-* A move assignment operator.
+* A move-assignment operator.
 * A destructor.

 There are rules about when these might get suppressed (which I won't go into in any depth).